nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 In the past, in terms of conserving knowledge and achieving happiness, God *was* happiness, now we don't have that.
 We have to find a new foundation for happiness. [she may have mntioned something else we have but I didn't write it down.
 Here I might have gone on a mini-rant about hedonism and consumerism]

 Marin:
-It's now easy to get a lot of info <- ([[Harari]] talks about this in *Nexus*,  and argues (as many have) is that the issue is that there is too much information but the difficulty is in terms of storage and retrieval of information, or searching for *useful* information that can be crystallised into knowledge or from which we can derive meaning).
-As a teacher students use ChatGPT.
+It's now easy to get a lot of info <- ([[Harari]] talks about this in *Nexus*,  and argues (as many have) is that the issue is that there is too much information, which creates difficulties in terms of storage and retrieval of information, or searching for *useful* information that can be crystallised into knowledge or from which we can derive meaning).

+She mentions that, as a teacher, she sees how students use ChatGPT.
 She gave the example that when she asked about experiments on animals, most students agreed that was justified.
 Then they were shown the image of a mouse who had been genetically modified to have a human hear on its back, and then most students then disapproved  of using animals for scientific experiments.
 It shows that we can't know everything [even with all the *potential* information at our fingertips], and our opinions depend on the knowledge or information we have.
 It's now easy to get a lot of information, but we have to step back.

 Ryan (Canada):
 There's always an emotional element to human stories.